rdboyes/HBSC-Sport-and-Substance-BMI/README.md

 # HBSC-Sport-and-Substance-BMI

 All R code used for this project is found in this repository, plus a r markdown file explaining the process.
+Work in progress.